 Here, Peter gets to the heart behind what it is that we do for a living–at least for many of us.
 Even for those under the “volunteer” category, the motivations can be the same, good or bad.
 We’re all human.
 We’re all fallen.
 And we all lose perspective.

-It’s interesting, because Peter sees to nail these reasons that are as contemporary as ever.
+It’s interesting, because Peter seems to nail these reasons that are as contemporary as ever.
 He warns against “doing ministry” for any motivations of power, of money, of obligation.
 Instantly, I wanted to take down names of those I’ve observed of being guilty of this, even as the very arrows were piercing my own flesh.
 These things are so prevalent in churches across the country (and I assume it’s a global issue as well).
 And there are many moments when I’m only fulfilling my job description for these very reasons.

 How often do we find ourselves doing what we do because we’re too afraid to lose the paycheck?
 How easy is it to simply go through the motions of ministry because you feel guilty if you even think of doing anything else?
 How subtle do the promises and enticements of power persuade us to begin to create a religion for people while preaching the freedom that Christ’s blood provides?
 One minute, we’re in this for the right reasons – as given by Peter in this instance; the next, we’re driven by the control available to us in such positions.